Anatoly03/RegexCensor/README.md

 ## Testing the Repository

-- You can run `npm run test` to test the code with jest.
+- You can run `npm run test` to test the code with mocha.
 - You can run `npm run check` to test different phrases in the console.